top of page

 Leaders are under pressure, and listening without judgment is not likely to happen in a rushed environment.
 The key is not to try and force a conversation into an arbitrarily scheduled time frame or the five minutes on your way to your next meeting.
 Allow the option to reschedule additional time as appropriate.

-It is easy not to be aware that you are sending unintended signals.
+It is easy to not be aware that you are sending unintended signals.
 Put your technology on mute.
 Get curious about what they are saying and their emotions.
 This is not the time to multitask.
-Be natural and use verbal and nonverbal cues such as nodding your head or saying yes to let them know you are engaged.
+Be natural and use verbal and nonverbal cues, such as nodding your head or saying yes, to let them know you are engaged.

 Strategy #2: Be Authentic and Vulnerable